alelievr/Modern-Rendering-Introduction/GPUArchitecture.md

 We'll see in more details the kind of resources we'll use when starting to actually render some images.

 ## Conclusion

+In summary, understanding GPU architecture is important to achieve good rendering performances.
+GPUs, with their massively parallel design, need to be fed with massive workloads that can be distributed across thousands of threads.
+This makes it essential to structure your algorithms in a way that maximize the GPU usage to avoid leaving hardware underutilized.
+Understanding concepts such as waves, registers, and occupancy are important to optimize your shaders.

+As we’ve discussed, the GPU’s fixed-function hardware, such as rasterizers and ray-tracing units, accelerates specific tasks and shapes the way we approach GPU programming.
+Knowing how to leverage these capabilities, allows us to design systems that fully exploit the GPU’s strengths.

 ## References